 Check out my best microfibre wash mitt picks here.

-- QUICK AND EASY WAY TO WASH YOUR CAR – simply pop the mitt onto your hand to efficiently wash your vehicle without needing a separate sponge and cloth…
+- QUICK AND EASY WAY TO WASH YOUR CAR – simply pop on the microfibre cloth mitt to efficiently wash your car without needing a separate sponge and cloth…

-- MICROFIBRE STRANDS PICK UP DIRT EFFORTLESSLY – special varied length fibre strands are designed to attract and hold dirt, which help to significantly…
+- MICROFIBRE STRANDS PICK UP DIRT EFFORTLESSLY – special varied-length microfibre strands on the car polisher mitt are designed to attract and hold…

-- EASY TO CLEAN AND ECO-FRIENDLY – machine washable so you can use this resilient and effective wash mitt again and again for impressive swirl-free…
+- EASY TO CLEAN AND ECO-FRIENDLY – machine washable so you can use this resilient and effective microfibre towel wash mitt again and again for…

 Microfibre Glass Cloths